noriegarja/noriegarja-gmail.com/README.md

-# Jose Noriega
+# Course Project: Shiny Application
+Above you will find the iu.R and server.R files
-Course Project: Shiny Application and Reproducible Pitch
+Please find details about my Course Project: Shiny Application and Reproducible Pitch

-Please find the link to the Application
+The link to the Application

-Please Find the link to the Pitch: https://rpubs.com/noriegarja/589245
+The link to the Pitch: https://rpubs.com/noriegarja/589245

 Thank you for your evaluation.

-Best Regards
+Best Regards, Jose Noriega